 Service Fee.
 In consideration of the Service performed pursuant to this Agreement, the Principal shall pay the Service Provider a remuneration in the total amount set forth in Annex D (Service Schedule and Rates) (hereinafter, “Service Fee”) which shall be split and paid after completion of particular Milestone and handing over of the relevant Deliverable as stipulated in Annex D and after Deliverable is confirmed by the Principial and the Service Provider by signing the acceptance act.
-It is acknowledged and agreed by the Parties that Service Fee shall include all Costs and expenses incurred by the Service Provider and Approved Sub-Contractors toward carrying out the Service.
+It is acknowledged and agreed by the Parties that Service Fee shall include all Costs and expenses, incurred by the Service Provider and Approved Sub-Contractors toward carrying out the Service.
 For the avoidance of any doubt, Service Fee specified in accordance with this Clause 16.1 shall exclude value added tax that will be charged at the rate applicable in accordance with Applicable Law at the time of invoicing.